Giving Up On Life: What It Means For Your Mental Health

 What should I do if I am thinking about giving up?

 Wanting to give up can be a normal response to various life circumstances, including stress, burnout, mental illness, and fear.
 It can be exhausting to try to navigate the complexities of life.
 You may experience negative thoughts, depressive symptoms, or suicidal ideation.
 Perhaps you're grieving the loss of a family member, or you might be struggling with the pain of relationship issues, separation, or divorce.
-Many scary and traumatic things may happen to individuals that cause distress, and you're not alone.
+Scary and traumatic experiences happen to a lot of people, and you're not alone.

-If you want to give up, reach out to loved ones and tell them you need help.
+If you are thinking about giving up, reach out to loved ones and tell them you need help.
 If you're unhappy, it can be difficult to ask for help, but your support system can be a healthy resource.
-Talk to someone close to you and let them know you need help.
+Talk to someone close to you and let them know how you are feeling.
 In addition to reaching out to your support network, seek the guidance of a licensed mental health professional.
-If you don't have a support system, a mental health professional can provide support and help you find a chosen family.
+If you don't have a support system, a mental health professional can provide support and help you find a chosen family

-Individuals who struggle to find joy in life may face anhedonia, which describes one's inability to experience pleasure.
-This syndrome can be treated through therapy, as can other depressive symptoms, various mental health conditions, and stress.
+Individuals who struggle to find joy in life may be experiencing anhedonia, an inability to experience pleasure.
+This symptom can be addressed through therapy, as can other depressive symptoms, various mental health conditions, and stress.

 Signs you want to give up

 There's a misconception that giving up on life means a person wants to die.
 However, this statement is not necessarily true.
-People who are tempted to do so may crave help, direction, healing, a cause for which to live, or an intervention to suit their needs.
+People who are tempted to give up may crave help, direction, healing, a cause for which to live, or an intervention to suit their needs.

 Acknowledging your thoughts can be an avenue to better understand why you sense the urge to give up.
 You may have thoughts like: